Sturridge determined to stay at Liverpool

 Sturridge, who joined Liverpool from Chelsea in January 2013, enjoyed his best season in a red shirt when he played alongside Raheem Sterling and Luis Suarez in 2013-14, scoring 21 goals in 29 league games.

-Persistent injuries have made him something of a peripheral figure since Klopp took charge in October 2015, but, having scored twice in Liverpool's 7-0 friendly win over Chester on July 7, Sturridge feels in good shape ahead of the pre-season International Champions Cup tournament.
+Persistent injuries have made him something of a peripheral figure since Klopp took charge in October 2015, but, having scored twice in Liverpool's 7-0 friendly win over Chester on 8 July (AEST), Sturridge feels in good shape ahead of the pre-season International Champions Cup tournament.

 "I am feeling great and can't wait to get the season under way," he said.